Yusoo/VitalSignsAcquisitionSystem/README.en.md

 ## Introduction

-This system collects vital sign data from various hospital monitoring devices (such as anesthesia machines, patient monitors, etc.) and provides a data query service for third-party applications.
+This system collects vital sign data (excluding waveforms and alarms) from various hospital monitoring devices (such as anesthesia machines, patient monitors, etc.) and provides a data query service for third-party applications.

 ## Features